 Physical Therapy

-Baylor University's Department of Physical Therapy offers two residency programs: the Baylor Scott & White-Baylor University Orthopedic Physical Therapy Residency and the Baylor University – Hope & Believe Pediatric Therapy Pediatric Residency.
+Baylor University's Department of Physical Therapy offers three residency programs: the Baylor Scott & White-Baylor University Neurologic Physical Therapy Residency, the Baylor Scott & White-Baylor University Orthopedic Physical Therapy Residency, and the Baylor University – Hope & Believe Pediatric Therapy Pediatric Residency.

 Profiles